GERSL/NRT-MONITOR/README.md

 # NRT-MONITOR
-We developed an algorithm for Near-Real-Time MOnitoring of laNd dIsturbance based on Time-series of harmOnized Reflectance (NRT-MONITOR) *(Shang et al., 2021)* from Landsats 7-8 and Sentinel-2 data at a 30-m spatial resolution.
+We developed an algorithm for Near-Real-Time MOnitoring of laNd dIsturbance based on Time-series of harmOnized Reflectance (NRT-MONITOR) [(Shang et. al., 2022)](https://www.sciencedirect.com/science/article/pii/S0034425722001870) from Landsats 7-8 and Sentinel-2 data at a 30-m spatial resolution.

 Increasing the temporal frequency of high-resolution observations, reducing the number of needed consecutive observations to confirm land disturbances, and improving the time efficiency of the NRT monitoring algorithm are the three key directions to reduce the time lag and provide timely land change information.